 NATE’s “NATE Certification” is recommended for technicians who have worked in HVAC for two or more years.
 This is the organization’s main certification and at the completion of this, you’ll receive a certificate, a wallet card, and a patch, along with your information stored in their internal bank for contractors to look up and confirm your completion as well.

 There are now two ways you can earn your certification.
-The first is the traditional way, which includes a core exam and a specialty exam in your field of choosing.
-The second way is to complete NATE’s Certified HVAC Professional exams.
+The first is the NATE Certification through the Traditional Pathway, which includes a core exam and a specialty exam in your field of choosing.
+The second way is to complete NATE’s Certified HVAC Professional (CHP-5) exams.

 Traditional Core and Specialty Exam